shahcompbio/single_cell_pipeline/docs/source/index.md

 ### Reference Data
 Before you can run a subpipeline you must acquire the necessary reference data.
 If you are working from `juno`, reference data can be found at `/juno/work/shah/reference/singlecellpipeline`.
-If you are not working from juno, you may mount the path locally, or download the reference data from the singlecelltestsets azure storage account.
+If you are not working from juno, you must download the data locally from microsoft azure.

-Run the following command to download reference data from the account:
+Run the following command to download reference data from the account to a local path, replacing `{YOUR_REF_DATA_PATH}` with your preferred destination.
+To run a subpipeline, you will need to update the inputs with your chosen ref data path which is marked in the input files by `REF_DATA`:
 ```
-docker run -v /refdata:/refdata singlecellpipeline/azurecli:v0.0.1 az storage blob download-batch -s refdata -d /refdata --account-name singlecelltestsets --account-key {$ACCOUNT KEY}
+docker run -v /refdata:/refdata singlecellpipeline/azurecli:v0.0.1 az storage blob download-batch -s refdata -d {YOUR_REF_DATA_PATH} --account-name singlecelltestsets --account-key {$ACCOUNT KEY}
 ```
 Ask us for the storage account password and replace `{$ACCOUNT KEY}` with it.

-By default, the above command downloads the reference data to a directory named `/refdata`.
-If you choose to change it, you will have to manually update the pipeline's internal configuration with your chosen directory, found in a file named `config.yaml`, which is generated automatically when the pipeline is run.

 ### Test Data
-Test data for each of the subpipelines can be downloaded from azure storage.
+Test data for each of the subpipelines can also be downloaded from azure storage.
 Just execute the below commands for the subpipeline you which to run.

 #### Alignment
 Description: Aligns cell bam files, performs QC
 ```